abapGit-tests/WDYN_abap/README.md

-# Template
+# WDYN_abap

-Template for abapGit CI Tests
+Web Dynpro with separate ABAP files for controllers